 Allied health services in residential aged care facilities

-1 July 2021 to 31 December 2022
+1 July 2021 to current

 The current commissioned providers (see below) deliver group therapy sessions based on the Sunbeam Program, which has been proven effective in preventing falls in older adults.
-Group therapy sessions run twice a week for up to 6 months, with group sizes up to 4 residents per session.
+Group therapy sessions run twice a week for up to 6 months, with up to 4 residents per session.

 As part of the program’s evaluation, allied health providers are required to take measurements at set intervals to monitor progress.